openeew/openeew.com/README.md

 ```
 $ GIT_USER=<username> yarn deploy
 ```
-This command is a convenient way to build the website and push to the `gh-pages` branch with github pages hosting.
+This command is a convenient way to build the website and push to the `gh-pages` branch with GitHub Pages hosting.

 ## License